Gold Bath Bomb

 - 1/2 cup cornstarch

 - 2 tbs fractionated coconut oil (almond oil is fine as well)

 - 1/4 tsp essential oil (I used a lavender and orange blend)

 - 1 tbs water

 Supplies for Golden Egg Bath Bombs

-Once the egg bath bombs are dry, shake a can of the Wilton edible gold paint and mist on the bath bombs.
+- Once the egg bath bombs are dry, shake a can of the Wilton edible gold paint and mist on the bath bombs.
 It will take a number of coats to fully cover the egg with gold paint.
-While the spray is still wet sprinkle on some gold cosmetic glitter to add more glisten to the Golden Egg bath bombs.
+While the spray is still wet sprinkle on some cosmetic glitter to add more glisten to the Gold bath bombs.